dlguswo333/my-config/wsl/README.md

 wsl appends useful Windows paths to wsl instances' "PATH" env by default.
 If you do not want this behavior, add this to `/etc/wsl.conf` in your wsl instance.
+This may also affect performance since the system needs to search excessive Windows paths.
+See this [Github issue][windows-path-issue] for more information.
 ```shell
 [interop]
 appendWindowsPath = false